-If 1 Line is selected then the display will only show results for the selected line in the picture.
+If 1 Line is selected, the display only shows results for the selected line in the picture.
 The line can be selected using the on-screen tools.
 (See Line Select function.)
 Or the line can be selected directly on the Picture.
-(See Figure 221.)
+(See Figure 225.)